burespe1/semantic-dictionary/drafts/DR_EU_2024-490/location-search-origin_destination-points-of-interest-related-to-transport-information-to-which-people-may-wish-to-travel.md

 subcategory: Location search (origin_destination)
 ---

-**Location search (origin/destination) – _points of interest (related to transport information) to which people may wish to travel_:** the minimum information required for matching specific locations of interest (e.g., amenities, landmarks, tourist attractions) as trip origins and destinations (covers DR(EU)1926/2017 1.b.c).

 >The coordinates and/or address identifiers of any point of interest (POI) that are relevant to travellers.
 For example, a museum, a theatre, or a shopping mall.
 The following POI should be (at least) provided:\
 • Administrative buildings\